 What is it?

 Down Syndrome is also known as trisomy 21 and is a genetic condition that affects an individual’s development.
-People with Down Syndrome have lower IQ’s and low muscle tone, but often have positive personalities that bring joy to the people around them.
+People with it have lower IQ’s and low muscle tone, but often have positive personalities that bring joy to the people around them.

 What causes it?